wuwbobo2021/rtl8762c-ble-uart/README.md

 Flash it into the chip (address 0x0080E000) via the UART interface, with the Log pin pulled down when it is powered on.

 BeeMPTool from the vendor can be used on Windows, otherwise check the [rtltool program](https://github.com/wuwbobo2021/rtltool), which was forked from [cyber-murmel's program](https://github.com/cyber-murmel/rtltool) only to make downloading of BeeMPTool optional.

+`ROM_Patch_1.0.611.1.bin` (0x00803000) and `configFile_2023.03.17.15.bin` (0x00801000) were extracted from the vendor's datatrans binary package (512B of checksum is removed for rtltool), flashing them can solve the problem related to DLPS mode.
+The MAC address `54 00 12 02 E0 00` (`54 00 12` might be the vendor ID) in the configFile can be changed to some other value.
+If you are using BeeMPTool, just flash the whole datatrans at first.